knnyism/Cuckooland/README.md

 ## Compiling / Building

-This project uses CMake, so to compile, you will need Visual Studio 2022 with `C++ CMake tools for Windows` option selected.
+This project uses CMake, so to compile, you will need Visual Studio 2022 with `Desktop development with C++` option selected.
 If you have it ready, then:

 - Clone the repository, and open the project folder in Visual Studio.
 - Configure `CMakeLists.txt`, this will download the dependencies.